EXCLUSIVE-China's Sinopec pauses Russia projects, Beijing wary of sanctions -sources | Headlines

 Timchenko's spokesman declined to comment on sanctions.
 The Amur project itself faces funding snags, said two of the sources, as sanctions threaten to choke financing from key lenders, including Russia's state-controlled Sberbank and European credit agencies.

 "It's an existing investment.
 Sinopec is trying to overcome the difficulties in financing," said a Beijing-based industry executive with direct knowledge of the matter.
-Sibur did not comment on the suspension of the talks for the new chemical plant but said it continues to cooperate with Sinopec.
-It said the two companies continue to work jointly on implementing the Amur plant.
+Sibur said it continues to cooperate with Sinopec including working jointly on implementing the Amur plant.
+It denied that there was a plan to team up with Sinopec for a project similar to the Amur Gas Chemical Complex in east Siberia.

 "Sinopec is actively participating in the issues of the project's construction management, including equipment supplies, work with suppliers and contractors.
 We are also jointly working on the issues of project financing," Sibur told Reuters by email.
 Sinopec also suspended talks over the gas marketing venture with Russian gas producer Novatek over concerns that Sberbank, one of Novatek's shareholders, is on the latest U.S. sanctions list, said one source with direct knowledge of the matter.